Danish-Belal/praella_task_management_system/README.md

 ### ❌ What Could Be Improved

 - Multiple users can be assigned a single project to work together.
-- Didn’t implement CI/CD pipelines or custom domain setup
+- Didn’t implement CI/CD pipelines or custom domain setup   (In Progress)
-- Self-hosted deployment flow (with own infrastructure) was not completed
+- Self-hosted deployment flow (with own infrastructure) was not completed    (Done Now)

 ✅ Note: File upload to **AWS S3** is already implemented and tested successfully.